maxhaton/testquark/README.md

 # testquark
-This is a nearly-finished benchmarking framework.
+This is a benchmarking framework.
 Use as follows
 ```
 int[] generate(size_t x) ///Sanity cheque!